davyjones1210/DSI_ML6/README.md

 # DSI_ML6
 Data Science Institute ML6 repo

+# Shortlisted datasets
+- E-Commerce Sales Dataset
+- Online Retail II

+# Questions to review:

+- Understand the value you will be delivering - who are your stakeholders and why do tehy care about your project?

+- What are the limitations of the dataset?
+Will you be able to answer your research questions with this dataset?

 # First review w/ Aditya K

 Example questions of datasets: Collection of datasets.
 We give this to every cohort.